Introduction: The Silent Killer of Accurate Books

 Re-verify Your Balances

 After voiding the duplicates, check your Profit & Loss and your Bank Register to ensure the balances now accurately reflect reality.
+Are the numbers making sense again?

 Preventing Future Duplicates

 The best way to handle duplicates is to prevent them.
 Train yourself and your staff to always look for a "Match" in the bank feed before clicking "Add."
 If QuickBooks doesn't suggest a match, use the "Find Match" feature to search for the manual entry.
-Furthermore, if you use third-party integrations, ensure they are mapped correctly to clearing accounts rather than directly to your checking account to avoid double-counting deposits.

 When to Call a Professional

 If you have years of data polluted with thousands of duplicates from a faulty app integration, manually voiding them one by one will take hundreds of hours.
 At Fiscal Integrity Group, we use advanced forensic tools to batch-identify and safely remove mass duplicates without damaging your reconciled history.
+Why waste your weekend fixing a software mess?

 Conclusion: Clean Data, Clear Decisions